Golf in Kent

 The Garden of England is known first and foremost for the three championship links golf courses; Royal St George’s, Royal Cinque Ports and Prince’s, of which all have been honoured with staging the UK’s only major, The British Open Championship.

-Royal St George’s has hosted the event an impressive 14 times, most recently in 2011 when Darren Clarke lifted the famous Claret Jug, and is the only golf course in the south of England on the current Open rota.
+In 2020, Royal St George’s will host the 149th Open Championship.
+Having already hosted the world’s oldest golf prize an impressive 14 times, most recently in 2011 when Darren Clarke lifted the famous Claret Jug, Royal St George’s is the only golf course in the south of England on the current Open rota.
 Royal Cinque Ports meanwhile staged the Open Championship in 1909 and 1920 and Prince’s in 1932 when it was won by Gene Sarazen.

 Further down the coast from this tantalizing championship trio, Littlestone is another revered championship links gem whilst to the north, the cliff top course at North Foreland offers a stiff golfing challenge alongside spectacular views over Kent’s white cliffs and the English Channel.